1983 24 Hours of Le Mans: Finish and post-race

 The customer-Porsche teams filled out most of the top-10.
 The Kremer Porsche came in third, five laps behind the winners.
 Having covered five more laps than last year's winner, it was only later that Mario Andretti realised he came within minutes of attaining the remarkable achievement of winning the Triple Crown – matching a feat only done by Graham Hill, by winning the Formula 1 Championship, the Indianapolis 500 and the Le Mans 24 Hours.
 The Joest team were fourth and sixth, while the John Fitzpatrick car split them, in fifth.
 With ten minutes to go, the JFR team had a late scare, having to replace the front brake unit.
 They managed to get it done in time to complete a final lap.

 The only non-Porsche to finish in the top-10 was the Sauber C7.
 Running 7th by 7am, the team had stayed out of trouble, aside from a half-hour stop to fix the exhaust, and finished a creditable ninth.
 The Charles Ivey Porsche followed up their Group 5 class-victory last year by finishing 11th overall and winning the Group B GT class this year.
 For John Cooper, it was his third class-victory in three years.
 The winner of the C Junior class was the Japanese-driven Mazda.
-Aside from two punctures, their run was trouble-free and the reward was twelfth overall, and the best fuel economy in the race: of over 9mpg (26 l/100km).
+Aside from two punctures, their run was trouble-free and the reward was twelfth overall, and the best fuel economy in the race: of over 9mpg (26 L/100 km).
 They had spent most of the afternoon in close proximity to their stablemate, which had lost over an hour early in the race on Saturday fixing bodywork after a tyre exploded at top speed on the Mulsanne straight.

 Christian Bussi's Rondeau M382 came in 19th, having lost time with two gearbox rebuilds.
 The Primagaz Rondeau of Pierre Yver had run solidly in the top-20 through the first half of the race.
 Come the new day, it was afflicted with electrical problems several times.
 Despite new batteries, the issues persisted.
 Yver parked the car for 45 minutes until driving out to complete the final lap.
 Unfortunately, the engine stopped with just metres to go at the Ford Chicane.
 He got out and pushed it over the lined but that caused his disqualification.

 It was a well-earned result for the veteran Vern Schuppan.
 After eleven attempts had yielded two seconds, he became only the second Australian to win the race after Bernard Rubin, way back in 1928 for Bentley.
 As Jacky Ickx put it: